 And both of those scores may, in turn, be different from the scores used to determine if you qualify for an auto loan or credit card.

 4. Lenders often calculate their own scores.

 FICO and VantageScore also provide their scoring models to lenders, who frequently tweak the algorithms to serve their own needs.
 So, in addition to the dozens of scores calculated by credit bureaus, many lenders have their own individual scoring methods.

 Do I need to follow all my scores?

 While you may feel like you need to follow all your scores to keep your finances in check, keeping tabs on all of them may not be possible, since most — including the tailored models — are only provided to lenders.

 Instead, try following at least one or two of the scores made available to consumers, and take note of any large changes you see.
 Because your scores are derived from mostly the same information, a change in one score often indicates a change in the others.

-Even though some people might believe you only have one score, you can have dozens — or more!
+You can have dozens of credit scores — or more.
 But don’t let that fact worry you too much.
 It would be impractical to track every single score you have, so consider following at least one or two instead.